haberyvz/PekkaSMSTrojan/README.md

-# FoxPhisher
+# PekkaSMSLOGGER
-Phishing tool for kali
+An advanced Sms hacker tool for Android devices with firebase database.